We found 5 providers with an interest in gastrointestinal problems and who accept Aetna Traditional Choice near Modesto, CA.

 All Interests: General Care, Celiac Disease, Colorectal Cancer

-Dr. Timothy Davis is a vascular surgery specialist in Modesto, CA. Dr. Davis has received a 3.5 out of 5 star rating by his patients.
-His clinical interests include surgical procedures.
-His hospital/clinic affiliations include Sutter Medical Network, Memorial Medical Center, Modesto, and Sutter Gould Medical Foundation (SGMF).
-He takes several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Medi-Cal.
-His practice is open to new patients.
-Dr. Davis attended Thomas Jefferson University, Jefferson Medical College for medical school and subsequently trained at Albert Einstein Medical Center, Philadelphia for residency.
+Dr. Timothy Davis is a vascular surgery specialist in Modesto, CA. Patient reviews placed him at an average of 3.5 stars out of 5.
+In his practice, Dr. Davis focuses on surgical procedures.
+He is professionally affiliated with Sutter Medical Network, Memorial Medical Center, Modesto, and Sutter Gould Medical Foundation (SGMF).
+He is in-network for Anthem, Blue Cross/Blue Shield, and Medi-Cal, in addition to other insurance carriers.
+New patients are welcome to contact his office for an appointment.
+Dr. Davis obtained his medical school training at Thomas Jefferson University, Jefferson Medical College and performed his residency at Albert Einstein Medical Center, Philadelphia.

 Relevant Interests: , achalasia, anorectal problems, hemorrhoids

 All Interests: Achalasia, Sentinel Lymph Node Biopsy, Spider Veins, Surgical Procedures, Thoracic Surgery ...
 (Read more)